NielsenBerkeleyLab/sconce2/README.md

 ```
 git clone git@github.com:NielsenBerkeleyLab/sconce2.git
 ```
 2. Run `make`.
-This will build intermediates into the `build/` directory and create an executable named `sconce`.
+This will build intermediates into the `build/` directory and create an executable named `sconce2`.